wshager/abstractng/README.md

 #### No beginning no end

 Something tricky comes up when dealing with the initial `Either` to pass in.
 We only need to operate on `Right`, but when `Left` is passed as initial value and the input is `Right` we always end up with `Left`.
-However, if the initial value is `Right` and the input is `Left` then the initial value is never updated and we end up with `Left`.
+However, if the initial value is `Right` and the input is `Left` then the initial value is never updated and we end up with `Right`, which is wrong.
 Hmm.

 And what if we *don't* pass an initial value?
 Then `Right` is taken as the initial value and is never operated on.
 Hmm hmm.
 Fixed by passing the input as the initial value.
 Nice.

-Finally let's appreciate just silly this exercise is.
+Finally let's appreciate just how silly this exercise is.

 ```javascript
 const prependHello = (a: string) => `hello ${a}`;